Certora/Documentation/docs/cvl/methods.md

 purpose is {ref}`summarization <summaries>`.
 Therefore, wildcard entries must have a summary.

+It is possible for a wildcard entry to overlap with another entry; see {ref}`summary-resolution` for information on how summaries are resolved.

 (catch-all-entries)=
 ### Catch-all entries

-Sometimes the behavior of a contract in the scene that is actually totally irrelevant to the properties being verified.
+Sometimes the behavior of a contract in the scene is irrelevant to the properties being verified.
 For example, the exact behavior of an external library contract may be unimportant for a particular verification project.